James M. King is best known as saxophonist, multi instrumentalist, and co-founding member of multi-platinum Elektra artists Fitz and the Tantrums.

 On stage, his role in the band as multi-instrumentalist encompasses alto and bari sax, flute, guitar, keyboards, percussion and background vocals.

-In addition, King has distinguished himself as one of Los Angeles’ most versatile studio woodwind musicians, having recorded with Lady Gaga, Christina Aguilera, Madlib, De La Soul, Ibrahim Ferrer, and Jimmy Cliff.
-He is also responsible for the iconic sax solo on M83’s platinum 2011 hit “Midnight City”.
-His most recent flute, alto, tenor, and bari sax work appears on new albums by Foster the People, Father John Misty, Brother Ali and Queens of the Stone Age.
+Aside from Fitz and the Tantrums, King has appeared on records by Lady Gaga, Christina Aguilera, Alicia Keys, Madlib, De La Soul, Ibrahim Ferrer, Jimmy Cliff, Broadheds, and Gold Cobra.
+In 2011 he contributed the widely recognized zeitgeist-capturing sax solo to M83’s platinum hit “Midnight City”.
+His most recent flute, alto, tenor, and bari sax work appears on new releases by Ringo Starr, Elton John, Carly Rae Jepsen, Alex Lilly, Maria Del Pilar, Father John Misty, Jimmy Eat World, and Queens of the Stone Age.

 His domestic and international live appearances have included work with Tony Bennett, Spoon, Big Daddy Kane, De La Soul, Ghostface Killah, The Wailing Souls, Sara Bareilles, Obi Best, Harper Simon, and Jeff Goldblum’s straight ahead jazz group, The Mildred Snitzer Orchestra with whom he performs regularly and features on their Decca release ‘The Capitol Studios Sessions’.
 He has performed on flute and sax with many prominent Latin pop and salsa artists, including Ray Barretto, Adonis Puentes, Joe Bataan, Perico Hernandez and Domingosiete.
 He was a longtime member of LA deep funk heroes Breakestra, Dakah Hip Hop Orchestra, and roots reggae collective The Lions.